Midwexican

 You can easily make this easy Green Tomato Salsa your own by adding in a few ingredients.

-I usually season this roasted tomato salsa with paprika and salt, but you could also add some cumin, chili powder, and/or fresh or dried herbs like oregano or thyme.
+Seasonings - I usually season this roasted tomato salsa with paprika and salt, but you could also add some cumin, chili powder, and/or fresh or dried herbs like oregano or thyme.
+You could also swap out roasted garlic and use garlic powder instead.

-Toss in an avocado for a creamier sauce that's also luxurious.
+Creamy elements - Toss in an avocado for a creamier sauce that's also luxurious.
+You could also blend in some crema or sour cream to create a creamy green tomato salsa.

 If you try something adding something to this easy roasted salsa recipe that turns out amaze-balls, please comment below so I can give it a try :).